Clusterfun for Data Exploration

 In case you do not have numerical values that you can transform into a plot, you can use the grid function to display your media in a grid.
 From there, you can use the filter options to filter your data based on the values in your dataframe, and discover patterns in your data.

-On other common way of exploring your data is by using a UMAP.
+Another common way of exploring your data is by using a UMAP.
 This is a dimensionality reduction technique that allows you to cluster your data based on some features.
-In the example below, we use untrained model features to cluster the MNIST dataset.
+In the example below, we use untrained CLIP model features to cluster the MNIST dataset.
 We then create a scatter plot with the UMAP coordinates as x and y, and the media as the image path.
 This way, we can explore clusters in the data, which gives us an idea of how the data is distributed.

 This results in the following plot: